-What is Business Advance Parole?
+What Is Business Advance Parole?

-Advance Parole is necessary for anyone traveling abroad but planning to return to the United States without an immigrant visa or nonimmigrant status like a valid H-1B visa.
+Advance Parole is necessary for anyone who doesn’t have an immigrant visa or nonimmigrant status like a valid H-1B visa to return to the United States after leaving the country.
 Advance Parole is especially necessary as a re-entry permit for those applying to adjust status and gain permanent residence.
 If you depart without approval, U.S. Citizenship and Immigration Services (USCIS) will automatically deny your application for legal permanent residency.

 DACA recipients won’t be able to return to the United States without Advance Parole after going abroad.
 They would have to apply for a visitor visa to return, often after waiting out their re-entry bars for their unlawful presence in the United States.
 DACA recipients can obtain additional benefits from Advance Parole.
-If you are a DACA recipient with Advance Parole who successfully passes through a port of entry, you can get a green card for instance through marriage to a U.S. citizen, because you now meet the legal entry requirement =.
+If you are a DACA recipient with Advance Parole who successfully passes through a port of entry, you can get a green card for instance through marriage to a U.S. citizen, because you now meet the legal entry requirement.

 There are three categories of eligibility for Advance Parole: humanitarian reasons, educational reasons, or business reasons.
 For business travel, many different circumstances qualify.
-For example, your employer may require you to attend to overseas work assignments.
+For example, your employer may require you to attend overseas work assignments.
 You may have to participate in a business conference or training for educational purposes.
 You may be required to interview for a job abroad.
 If any part of your job necessitates you to travel overseas, you need to get Advance Parole to return.

 If USCIS approves your Advance Parole application, it will be valid for one year.
 Your re-entry still depends on the U.S. Customs and Border Protection (CBP) inspection of your entry.

-How to Apply for Advance Parole for Business Travel
+How To Apply for Advance Parole for Business Travel

 To get an Advance Parole travel document for business travel, you will need to complete Form I-131, provide evidence of your business travel, and send your completed documents to U.S. Citizenship and Immigration Services (USCIS).